Abhinavyadav01/startup-funding/README.md

 ---

 ## Status
-🚧 In Progress — Page 1 complete, Pages 2–4 in development
+🚧 In Progress — 3 Pages completed, last in development